 1930- The Mickey Mouse comic strip first appeared in US newspapers.
 Walt Disney himself wrote them, Ub Iwerks penciled and Winn Smith inked.

-1943- Movie starlet Frances Farmer was dragged screaming in a straightjacket out of a Hollywood Hotel and committed.
+1943- Movie star Frances Farmer was dragged out of a Hollywood hotel in a straightjacket.
 She screamed Rats!
 Rats! and listed her occupation on her arrest record as “c**ksucker”.
 Her career was ruined and she spent years in asylums.
-But it’s inconclusive whether she had actually suffered mental illness or it was her mother overreacting to her sullen, temperamental nature.
+But it’s inconclusive whether she had actually suffered mental illness, or it was her mother overreacting to her sullen, temperamental nature.

 1946- In his comic strip, Dick Tracy first uses his two-way wrist radio.